Phonbopit/intro-to-circom/README.md

 ## Compute the witness

-Go to `multiplier2/multiplier2_js` which is the javascript program, then we can use snarkjs to compute witness
+Go to `multiplier2/multiplier2_js`, which is the javascript program and then we can use snarkjs to compute witness

-we have to create input file first, we create `input.json` with input signal a and b
+we have to create an input file named `input.json` with input signals `a` and `b`

 ```json
 {